kanellakise/horiseon-accessibility/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# Horiseon Code Refactor project

+A new version of the Horiseon website, made accessible by screen readers, and easy to understand background HTML and CSS code.

+## link